A Shared Passion

-A modern Roslyn-based meta-programming framework to improve your code quality and productivity in C#.
+A modern C# meta-programming framework to improve your code quality and productivity.

 - Write and maintain less code by eliminating boilerplate, generating it dynamically during compilation, typically reducing code lines and bugs by 15%.